NREL/OpenStudio-ERI/docs/source/workflow_inputs.rst

          \- **Non-electric, EnergyFactor >= 0.75**: 0.561 * EnergyFactor + 0.439

   .. [#] Additional desuperheater inputs are described in :ref:`water_heater_desuperheater`.
+  .. [#] NumberofBedroomsServed only required if IsSharedSystem is true.
+         Tank losses will be apportioned to the dwelling unit using its number of bedrooms divided by the total number of bedrooms served by the water heating system per `ANSI/RESNET/ICC 301-2022 <https://codes.iccsafe.org/content/RESNET3012022P1>`_.

 .. _water_heater_tankless: